CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

 oc delete pod gpu-example-2
 ```

-As a final example, we show how a more complete system that uses GPU resources can be deployed on Rahti.
+As a final example, we show how a more complete system that uses GPU resources can be deployed on Rahti 1.
 The example provides an API for training and deploying a text sentiment classification model.
 To
 facilitate easier deployment, we use various Kubernetes resource definitions and their explanation
 can be found in the general [Kubernetes basics page](../concepts/).
 One of the main things to notice